Finding a flat is essential.

 Chances are, you’re going to see about 172 flats when you get here.
-Between the many pisos you’ll be visiting and the many hours you’ll be clicking through online rental ads, I’ve found that it saves me a lot of time and effort to keep everything organized in a checklist.
+Between the many pisos you’ll be visiting and the many hours you’ll be clicking through online rental ads, it’ll save you a lot of time and effort to keep everything organized in a checklist.
 I draw a chart in my notebook and take it around with me everywhere I go.
-Waaaay easier to compare what you’ve seen when everything starts to blur together.
+Waaaay easier to compare what you’ve seen once everything starts to blur together.
 Also great to have it organized by phone number so that you can easily find the specs when someone calls ya back.

 Where to Look

 Searching The Interwebs

 Idealista.com: Idealista is my go-to site whenever I’m searching for a new spot in Spain.
 The site is easy to navigate, let’s you search by barrio or draw your own map and provides plenty of filters (pets, max price, max number of roommates, smoking/nonsmoking, etc).
 App also available.

 Fotocasa.es: Another good one.
 Easy to navigate and even more filters than idealista.
 They also have a great app that allows you to see available rooms near your current location, so when you’re cruising through a neighborhood you like, you can open up the app and see if anything is up for grabs.

 Vibbo.com (formerly segundamano.com): This one is more like a Craigslist, with lots more than just pisos.
 My favorite part about this site is that you can choose to hide the agency posts by searching particulares if you’re aiming to avoid rental agencies (and their fees).